Free Tip Sheet: The 10 Warning Signs to Watch For When Visiting Loved-Ones

 How do you help your aging parent?
 Start by taking a breath. and consider hiring a family consultant to help you map out a plan.

-Karen Owen-Lee, The Senior Care Specialist, offers group sessions for adult children of aging parents and family members online.
+Karen Owen-Lee, The Senior Care Specialist in Denver, offers group sessions for adult children of aging parents and family members online.
 The sessions are for adult children, grandchildren, friends, church members and relatives starting on this journey of caring for aging loved ones and don’t know where to start or turn for help.

 The topics are designed to the loved one’s current situation, including: